ecatmur/stacktrace-from-exception/paper.md

 However, there is a workaround involving creating atype whose run-time type information (that is, its `typeid`) refers to an instance of a user-defined subclass of `std::type_info`.
 This technique is not particularly widely known, but has been used in several large proprietary code bases to good effect for some time.
 We present a proof-of-concept implementation [[poc]] and a fully working branch [[branch-attribute]] of gcc implementing the suggested `[[with_stacktrace]]` syntax, in an earlier version (appertaining to the *exception-declaration* of the handler).

+# Acknowledgements

+Thank you especially to Antony Peacock for getting this paper ready for initial submission, and to Mathias Gaunard for inspiration, review and feedback.
+Thank you also to Jonathan Wakely and to members of BSI IST/5/-/21 (C++) panel for review and feedback.